Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

 Generates client/server code from a OpenAPI json/yaml definition.
 Finds files name `api.raml`, `client-api.raml` or `service-api.raml`.
 Processes these files (and the json schemes they refer to) to produce `open-api.yaml` files in the output directory.

-## boat:export-bom

-Converts all RAML spec dependencies to OpenAPI Specs.
-See integration tests for examples

-## boat:export-dep

-Exports project dependencies where the ArtifactId ends with.
-See integration tests for examples '-spec'.

 ## boat:generate